marcotuna/win-dns-api-go/README.md

 This tool acts as an API for Windows Server DNS.
 With this it is possible to create/edit/delete DNS entries on a Windows Server.
 To run this as a service take a look at [NSSM](http://nssm.cc/)

+Compiled versions available for Windows 32 and 64 Bits on the [releases section](https://github.com/marcotuna/win-dns-api-go/releases)

 This README will be updated as the project grows.
 Any contributions are welcomed!